WisconsinRobotics/WRover_Software_23-24/docs/topics/logic_control.md

 * `/control/drive_train_cmd: wr_drive_msgs/DriveTrainCmd`

   This topic allows the logic layer to send a pair of real numbers to the drivetrain as power commands.
-Format: [Left Power, Right Power].
+Format: [Left Power, Right Power], Range: [-1,1] on each position.